-Academic credit granted outside the time limit established for graduate degrees (six years for master’s degrees and eight years for education specialist and doctoral degrees) must be re-validated by an examination before the work can be applied toward the requirements of a degree program.
+Academic credit granted outside the eight-year time limit established for graduate degrees or certificates must be re-validated by an examination before the work can be applied toward the requirements of a degree program.

 To be re-validated, the work must have been completed at Old Dominion University or be acceptable as transfer credit in lieu of an Old Dominion University course.